Iceland’s house prices surge

-The Icelandic krona keeps falling in value.
-By July 2019, it had lost about 14.6% of its value against the US dollar, with the monthly average exchange rate at ISK 124.662 = US$ 1.
-The krona also depreciated by about 11% against the euro, with the exchange rate at ISK 139.772 = EUR 1 in July 2019.
+In May 2021, the Icelandic krona gained about 16.7% against the US dollar from a year earlier, with the monthly average exchange rate currently at ISK 123.132 = US$ 1.
+However the krona depreciated by about 4.7% against the euro, with the exchange rate at ISK 149.551 = EUR 1 in May 2021.

-This partly offsets the 38% increase in the value of krona against the US dollar and 21% against the euro from March 2015 to March 2018.
+This partly offsets the 31% decrease in the value of krona against the US dollar and 22% against the euro from April 2018 to April 2020.